Alexis-Bll/network-lab-portfolio/enterprise-network-lab/README.md

 - Port Security
 - Rapid Spanning Tree (RSTP) with PortFast and BPDU Guard

+### Additional Technologies (V2)

+- NAT (Network Address Translation)
+- Internet edge connectivity
+- Centralised services (DHCP, DNS, Active Directory)
+- Application server integration

 ---

 ## IP Addressing Design

-The network uses **private IP addressing throughout**, simulating an internal enterprise WAN similar to MPLS.
+The network primarily uses **private IP addressing**, simulating an internal enterprise WAN similar to MPLS.

-- All sites communicate using private IP ranges
+- All internal communication uses private IP ranges
-- OSPF is used to advertise routes across the entire network
+- OSPF is used to advertise routes across the network
-- No public IP addressing is required within the lab

-This reflects real-world enterprise environments where:

-- MPLS or private WAN links are used between sites
+- WAN links use /30 subnets for efficient point-to-point communication

+In **V2**, external connectivity is introduced:

+- NAT is used at the HQ edge to allow internal devices to access the public internet
-- Internal traffic remains within the private network
+- Internal addressing remains private while external access is translated
-- Routing is handled internally without reliance on internet-based connectivity

 ---